 Laser dentistry is a solution for patients who dislike needles, drills and potentially painful procedures, allowing a better quality of dental care in fewer visits and without the discomfort of days gone by.

-At Smile Solutions in Melbourne, your suitability for laser dentistry will be assessed, in consultation with you, by one of our specialist periodontists (specialists in gum and dental bone support):
+At Smile Solutions in Melbourne, your suitability for laser dentistry will be assessed, in consultation with you, by one of our specialist periodontists (gum specialists) who specialise in gum and dental bone support:

 We use a combination of Versa Wave, Light Touch ErYAG, and Fox diode laser systems.

 The term “laser fillings” refers to the use of laser technology to target and remove decay before a tooth is filled.
 Needles and drilling are usually not required when laser is used in this way.
 A drill may still be needed to remove amalgam if the tooth is being re-filled, but because lasers are effective in reducing sensitivity, most patients won't require a needle before this procedure.

 Laser fillings do away with high-pitched drilling noises and numb lips.
 Lasers are also more accurate than conventional drills, removing only the decayed part of a tooth and leaving enamel intact; and they do not cause the tiny cracks that conventional drilling can cause.

 A laser filling procedure takes approximately the same time as a conventional filling – even less if multiple fillings are required.
 Unlike conventional fillings, laser fillings can be carried out in all parts of the mouth in one visit.

 Laser gum surgery